Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Abstract

 \section{Abstract}

-The main task we consider is portfolio construction in a speculative market, a fundamental problem in modern finance.
+The task we consider is portfolio construction in a speculative market, a fundamental problem in modern finance.
 While various empirical works now exist to explore deep learning in finance, the theory side is almost non-existent.
 In this work, we focus on developing a theoretical framework for understanding the use of data augmentation for deep-learning-based approaches to quantitative finance.
-The proposed theory clarifies the role and necessity of data augmentation for finance; moreover, our theory motivates a simple algorithm of injecting a random noise of strength $\sqrt{|r_{t-1}|}$ to the observed return $r_{t}$.
-This algorithm is shown to work well in practice.
+The proposed theory clarifies the role and necessity of data augmentation for finance; moreover, our theory implies that a simple algorithm of injecting a random noise of strength $\sqrt{|r_{t-1}|}$ to the observed return $r_{t}$ is better than not injecting any noise and a few other financially irrelevant data augmentation techniques.\footnote{This is the full-length version of our work published at the 3rd ACM International Conference on AI in Finance (ICAIF'22).
+See \url{https://doi.org/10.1145/3533271.3561720} for the shorter published version.\\ The code is available at: \url{https://github.com/pfnet-research/Finance_data_augmentation_ICAIF2022} }